Getting Started

 1. Install kutl

-brew install kutl/tap/kutlThe source option requires a Rust toolchain. kutl-relay is included in the same package.
+brew install kutl-io/tap/kutlThe source option requires a Rust toolchain. kutl-relay is included in the same package.

 2. Start a relay

 The relay is the server that coordinates sync between participants.
-For local development, start one with authentication disabled:
+For local development, start it with no flags — it binds to loopback only and accepts unauthenticated connections from clients on the same machine:

-KUTL_RELAY_REQUIRE_AUTH=false kutl-relayThe relay listens on ws://127.0.0.1:9100/ws by default.
-This is also the default relay URL that kutl init and kutl join connect to.
-See Self-Hosting a Relay for production deployment.
+kutl-relayThe relay listens on ws://127.0.0.1:9100/ws by default — also the default URL that kutl init and kutl join connect to, so no --relay flag is needed during development.
+See Self-Hosting a Relay for network-reachable and production deployment.

 3. Initialize a space